10 Fundamental Truths about Creation on which Christians Can Agree

 4. God is involved in His creation

 God is imminent.
-The world imminent is from the Latin word meaning to overhang.
+The word, imminent, is from the Latin word meaning to overhang.
 He is present everywhere, and He is intimate with His creation.
-He interacts with creation and even entered into His creation as a man (the incarnation).
+He interacts with creation, and He even entered into His creation as a man (the incarnation).

 Where shall I go from your Spirit?
 Or where shall I flee from your presence?